n-parisi/restff/README.md

 The ESPN package contains classes for getting and parsing JSON from the ESPN API.

 Build with `./mvnw clean install` on linux using Maven wrapper.
 Run with `java -jar` on jar file in target directory.

+Available routes:
+/teams            List all teams
+/team/{id}        List roster for team with given ID for week 8